U is for Understanding Medicare

 Medicare Part D

-Understanding Medicare is can seem complicated.
+Understanding Medicare can seem complicated.
 But, it is essential to know the differences to be able to find the right plan for you.
 To learn more about Medicare coverage specific to you, visit medicare.gov and be sure to talk to your financial advisor about planning for the cost of the extra coverage cost you will need to factor into your retirement plan.